top of page

 Kazimierz Rafał Lew-Ostik Kostrowicki (Karuś Kahaniec) (1868 - 1918)

 Harold Godwinson, King of England, formerly Earl of Wessex, and three of his brothers, Tostig (Earl of Northumbria), Gyrth (Earl of East Anglia, Cambridgeshire and Oxfordshire) and Leofwine (Earl of Kent, Essex, Middlesex, Hertford and Surrey), fell in battle (Stamford Bridge and Hastings (1066)) within a few days of each other.
 A famous feud between Harold and Tostig brought about the end of Saxon and Danish rule in England.
-Their sister, Edith of Wessex (1025 - 1075), had been the Queen of England through her marriage to Edward the Confessor (reign 1042 - 1066).
-Their parents were Godwin, Earl of Wessex and Gytha Thorkelsdóttir, sister of Ulf Jarl, jarl of Skåne and regent of Denmark.
+Their sister, Edith of Wessex (1025-1075), had been the Queen of England through her marriage to Edward the Confessor (reign 1042-1066).
+Their parents were Godwin, Earl of Wessex (Gōdwine Wulfnothsson) and Gytha Thorkelsdóttir, sister of Ulf Jarl, jarl of Skåne and regent of Denmark.
 Ulf was the son of Thorgil Sprakling (married to Estrid Sveinsdóttir, sister of King Cnut the Great, ruler of England, Denmark and Norway, whose mother was a daughter of Mieszko I of Poland (Piast Dynasty), who brought Poland into Christianity), the father of King Sweyn II of Denmark and progenitor of the House of Estridsen (rulers of Denmark from 1047 until 1412).

 Their descendants found refuge in Denmark, Norway, Lithuania, Rus (Kiev, Novgorod) and elsewhere in Europe.
 Gytha of Wesssex, daughter of Harold Godwinson, married Vladimir Monomakh, Prince of Smolensk, in c.
 1074/5.
-The eldest son of Vladimir Monomakh and Gytha of Wessex, Mstislav I of Kiev (1076 - 1132), who appeared in Norse sagas under the name Harald, that of his grandfather, reigned in Novgorod from 1088 to 1093.
+The eldest son of Vladimir Monomakh and Gytha of Wessex, Mstislav I of Kiev (1076-1132), who appeared in Norse sagas under the name Harald, that of his grandfather, reigned in Novgorod from 1088 to 1093.

 In the years that followed the Norman invasion, many English men and women, finding life under the Norman yoke intolerable, sought refuge in eastern Europe.
-It was recorded that there was an exodus aboard a large fleet of ships that sailed to Constantinople, where many remained in the service of the Roman Emperor of Byzantium, Alexius I Comnenus (1081 - 1118), and that a large contingent were granted territory across the Black Sea, which territory they named Niwe Englaland (Saxon English), with English place names [i].
+It was recorded that there was an exodus aboard a large fleet of ships that sailed to Constantinople, where many remained in the service of the Roman Emperor of Byzantium, Alexius I Comnenus (1081-1118), and that a large contingent were granted territory across the Black Sea, which territory they named Niwe Englaland (Saxon English), with English place names [i].

 The Kostrovitski Family is a prominent noble family of Belarus and Lithuania [ii], a Ruthenian (White Russian) boyar family with branches using different crests – Bajbuza, Kostrowiec, Prawdzic and Wąż (meaning 'snake'; a wyvern, the symbol and standard of Wessex, originated from the Latin for a viper, adder or asp - see also the crest of the Duchy of Mazovia (under the Piast Dynasty), that added a wyvern from this period - attributed to Magnus Haroldson).
 The earlier name of this family is Obakunovich (Rus. Обакунович).
-See the Chronicle of Novgorod 1016 - 1471 for references to members of the Obakunovich Family, Posadniks (Burgomeisters - see Bogdan Obakunovich and Fedosi Obakunovich), Tysyatski (Thousandmen, army commanders, sometimes translated as dux bellorum or herzog - see Olexander Obakunovich), Centurions (captains) and Boyarin (see also Iev and Vasili Obakunovich) of Novgorod, Lord Novgorod the Great - the Novgorod Republic (1136 - 1478) [iii].
+See the Chronicle of Novgorod 1016-1471 for references to members of the Obakunovich Family, Posadniks (Burgomeisters - see Bogdan Obakunovich and Fedosi Obakunovich), Tysyatski (Thousandmen, army commanders, sometimes translated as dux bellorum or herzog - see Olexander Obakunovich), Centurions (captains) and Boyarin (see also Iev and Vasili Obakunovich) of Novgorod, Lord Novgorod the Great - the Novgorod Republic (1136-1478) [iii].

 Obakun (or Avvakun) means 'Lover of God' in old Rus.
 Obakunovich means son of Obakun.
 Godwin derives from 'Godwine', comprised of two Proto-Germanic elements: 'gudą' (god, deity, divine being) plus 'winiz' (friend).
 The Polonicised name Kostrowicki (var.
 Kastravitski, Kastravitsky, Kostrovitski, Kostrovitsky, Кастравіцкі) means 'of The Cross' and was used by Protas Kostrowicki (see below) and other family members from the second half of the 16th Century.
 The Cross can be found on Anglo-Saxon coinage and the crest of the House of Wessex since 838 AD when, at a Council in Kingston (and again later in that year), Ecgberht of Wessex confirmed to the Church certain lands and privileges in return for its ongoing support.
 The record of the Council of Kingston, and another charter of that year, include the identical phrasing: that a condition of the grant is that "we ourselves and our heirs shall always hereafter have firm and unshakable friendships from Archbishop Ceolnoth and his congregation at Christ Church".
-See Æthelred I (845/848 to 871), King of Wessex (865 - 71), grandson of Ecgberht of Wessex, progenitor of the Godwinsons [iv].
+See Æthelred I (845/848 to 871), King of Wessex (865-871), grandson of Ecgberht of Wessex, progenitor of the Godwinsons [iv].

-On 8 March 1561, Boyarin Yakov Fedorovich Obakunovich Levtik, accompanied by his son Protas Kostrowicki, Podstarosta of Mstislavl and Courtier, received from King Zygmunt II August (King of Poland and Grand Duke of Lithuania (GDL)) a Privilege confirming to him the village of Steckovo (alias Kostrowicze) in Mstislavl Province, first granted by Kniaz Yurij Lukgvenovich Mstislavsky (aka Jurij Semionovich (Lengvenaitis)) (Prince of Novgorod (1432 - 1440) and Prince of Mstislavl (1431 - 1442, 1445 - 1460)) to his Silver Treasurer (Podskarbi) Ivan, Yakov's Grandfather, which Privilege was also later confirmed to Ivan by Kniaz Ivan Yurievich Mstislavsky [v].
-Yakov's son Bohdan z Kostrowic Kostrowicki was the father of Wasil Kostrowicki (married to Regina Zambrzycka) who became Secretary to Jan II Kazimierz Wasa, King of Poland and GDL (1648 - 1668).
+On 8 March 1561, Boyarin Yakov Fedorovich Obakunovich Levtik, accompanied by his son Protas Kostrowicki, Podstarosta of Mstislavl and Courtier, received from King Zygmunt II August (King of Poland and Grand Duke of Lithuania (GDL)) a Privilege confirming to him the village of Steckovo (alias Kostrowicze) in Mstislavl Province, first granted by Kniaz Yurij Lukgvenovich Mstislavsky (aka Jurij Semionovich (Lengvenaitis)) (Prince of Novgorod (1432-1440) and Prince of Mstislavl (1431-1442, 1445-1460)) to his Silver Treasurer (Podskarbi) Ivan, Yakov's Grandfather, which Privilege was also later confirmed to Ivan by Kniaz Ivan Yurievich Mstislavsky [v].
+Yakov's son Bohdan z Kostrowic Kostrowicki was the father of Wasil Kostrowicki (married to Regina Zambrzycka) who became Secretary to Jan II Kazimierz Wasa, King of Poland and GDL (1648-1668).
 Wasil's daughter Regina married Samuel Filipowicz (h.
 Prawdzic - a crest used by a branch of the Kostrowicki Family).

 Grzegorz Kostrowicki, married to Maryna Iwanowiczówna, was elected mayor of Vilnius on four occasions (in 1667, 1673, 1679 and 1685).
 Michał Kostrowicki (h.
 Baybuza), was also a mayor of Vilnius (and owner of the Arnionys (Orniany) estate, where in 1800 he commissioned the building of a classical style palace, stable and outbuildings).
 Romuald Kostrowicki z Kostrowicz (h.
-Bajbuza), owner of Mały Możejków, was Marshal of the Nobility for Lida County (from 1823 - 1846).
+Bajbuza), owner of Mały Możejków, was Marshal of the Nobility for Lida County (from 1823-1846).

 The Lew-Ostik Kostrowicki line (four-quartered crest - Pogoń, Kostrowiec, Wąż and Trąby) ('Lew' means Lion), whose home from the 17th Century until 1863 was at Navaselki (New Settlement), near Minsk, Belarus, is that of Grigori Ostik h.
 Trąby (c.
-1535 - 1580), Court Marshal of The Grand Duchy of Lithuania, whose mother was Princess Marina Mikhailovna Zaslavski - Mstislavski, a Gediminid.
-The Ostik (variants: Ościk, Oścyk, Oścykowicz, Astikai) Family is descended from Krystyn Ostik of Kernave (1363 - 1442/4) (ancient capital of Lithuania and UNESCO World Heritage Site), Castellan of Vilnius (from 1419) and progenitor of the Ostik and Radziwiłł families, through two of his sons, Stanislovas / Stanko Ostikowicz and Radziwiłł Ostikowicz.
+1535-1580), Court Marshal of The Grand Duchy of Lithuania, whose mother was Princess Marina Mikhailovna Zaslavski - Mstislavski, a Gediminid.
+The Ostik (variants: Ościk, Oścyk, Oścykowicz, Astikai) Family is descended from Krystyn Ostik of Kernave (1363-1442/4) (ancient capital of Lithuania and UNESCO World Heritage Site), Castellan of Vilnius (from 1419) and progenitor of the Ostik and Radziwiłł families, through two of his sons, Stanislovas / Stanko Ostikowicz and Radziwiłł Ostikowicz.

 Dorsprung (brother of Mendog, the only King of Lithuania), via Narimund (a.k.a.
 Sirputis, Duke of Kernave and brother of Traidenis), left progeny from whom come the Ostiks and Ostikoviches of the crest Centaurus-Hippocentaurus (which crest Narimund changed into 'Pogon' / 'Pahonia', ordering his descendants to wear it on their shields), being, according to Kojalowicz-Wijuk T.J., Herald of XVIIth Century Lithuania, the most ancient Grand Ducal family line of Lithuania.